-"With items like spoilers, alloy wheels or exhausts - which don't make the car any more or less powerful - a modified insurance specialist might be more understanding than a company which deals mainly with standard cars," said Gocompare.com's Kristian Dando.
+"With items like spoilers, alloy wheels or exhausts – which don't make the car any more or less powerful – a modified insurance specialist might be more understanding than a company which deals mainly with standard cars," says GoCompare's car insurance expert, Matt Oliver.
 "With these types of changes, the cost can be loaded onto the excess."

 How to find modified car insurance

-Because of some of the challenges of insuring a modified car it's more important than ever to shop around for the right deal and a site such as Gocompare.com can help you assess your options from both regular insurers and modified car insurance specialists.
+Insuring a modified car can be tricky (and expensive), so it's important to shop around for car insurance to find the right deal.
+Comparison sites like GoCompare can help you assess your options from both regular insurers and modified car insurance specialists.

 - Changes to bodywork, such as spoilers or body kits